Corinfar, 10 mg 100 pcs

 Rifampicin

-Clinical studies on the potential interaction of nifedipine and carbamazepine or phenobarbital have not been conducted.
-Since both drugs reduce plasma concentrations of nimodipine, a structurally similar BMCC, the possibility of decreased plasma concentrations of nifedipine and reduced efficacy cannot be excluded.
+Clinical studies examining the potential interaction between nifedipine and carbamazepine or phenobarbital have not been conducted.
+Since both drugs reduce the concentration of nimodipine in the blood plasma, which is structurally similar to BMCC, the possibility of a decrease in the concentration of nifedipine in the blood plasma and a decrease in its effectiveness cannot be excluded.

-Macrolide group antibiotics (e.g., erythromycin)
+Macrolide antibiotics (for example, erythromycin)

-HIV protease inhibitors (e.g., ritonavir)
+HIV protease inhibitors (eg, ritonavir)

-The clinical studies on interaction of nifedipine and azole antifungal drugs have not been conducted.
-It is known that the drugs of this class inhibit CYP3A4 isoenzyme.
-When concomitant use with nifedipine a significant increase in systemic bioavailability of nifedipine is possible due to a decrease in the effect of “primary passage” through the liver.
+Clinical studies examining the interaction of nifedipine and azole antifungals have not been conducted.
+It is known that drugs of this class inhibit the CYP3A4 isoenzyme.
+When used simultaneously with nifedipine, a significant increase in the systemic bioavailability of nifedipine is possible by reducing the effect of “first pass” through the liver.

 Cimetidine and ranitidine